dpi-tta-slides/noticing-a-project-idea/PITCHME.md

 ---

-- Remember, we're just building fun learning projects.
+- Remember, we're just building fun learning projects to build your portfolio.
 I don't expect you to change the world,... yet. 😅

 ---